JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

     * Surrogate key - Is unique in the DB
     * Alternate key - the primary key

+{{< callout type="info" >}}
 A star schema is a simple and intuitive design that consists of a fact table surrounded by dimension tables.
+{{< /callout >}}

-The fact table contains the measures or metrics, such as sales or revenue, and the dimension tables provide context for the measures, such as product, customer, or date.
+The fact table contains the measures or metrics, such as sales or revenue, and the **dimension tables provide context for the measures, such as product, customer, or date**.

 **The fact table and dimension tables are linked by keys**, which allows for easy querying and analysis of the data.
 The star schema is well-suited for simple and straightforward reporting and analysis.